DinethPrabashana/core4/README.md

 # Transformer Inspection Management System

-A web-based application designed to manage transformer inspections, maintenance scheduling, and progress tracking efficiently.
-The system ensures that inspection records are properly updated, and when an inspection is marked as complete, the inspected date automatically reflects the recorded maintenance date.
+A web-based platform for power utilities to manage transformer inspections efficiently.
+The system enables automated detection of thermal anomalies, centralized management of transformer records and thermal images, and generation of digital maintenance records.
+It improves inspection accuracy, reduces manual effort, and ensures traceability across all inspection phases.

 ---